MFS Local Offer 2024

 Transitions:

-Entry to school at year 7: We have a year 7 transitions teacher who attends as many year 6 annual reviews in primary schools as possible to get to know the pupils needs.
+Entry to school in year 7: We have a year 7 transition teacher who attends as many year 6 annual reviews in primary schools as possible to get to know the pupils' needs.
 She will also observe the young person in class.
-The young person will be invited to attend several morning sessions with our current year 7’s before attending the moving up day in July when all our pupils move to their new classes to spend the day with their new teacher.
+The young person will be invited to attend several morning sessions in our current year 7’s before attending the moving up day in July when all our pupils move to their new classes to spend the day with their new teacher.
 A parents evening is held in July to allow parents to meet the teacher.

-16 plus: In year 10 and 11 all of our pupils attend open days at the local colleges.
+16 plus: In years 10 and 11, all of our pupils attend open days at the local colleges.
 They also attend careers conventions to get an idea of what is out there.
-In year 10 pupils undertake 10 days of work experience which is carefully coordinated by our post 16 opportunities coordinator.
-In year 11 pupils attend open days again and once their final placement has been chosen, start the transition process which is outlined by the local colleges and special schools with sixth forms.
+In year 11, pupils attend open days again and once their final placement has been chosen, start the transition process which is outlined by the local colleges and special schools with sixth forms.
 Where time permits, an additional work experience placement may be offered in year 11.

 Governance: